Darwin, Northern Territory: Extremes

+For a 147‑day period during the 2012 dry season, from 5 May to 29 September, Darwin recorded no precipitation.
+Prolonged periods of no precipitation are common in the dry season in Northern Australia (particularly in the Northern Territory and northern regions of Western Australia), although a no-rainfall event of this extent is rare.

 Darwin occupies one of the most lightning-prone areas in Australia.
-On 31 January 2002 an early-morning squall line produced over 5,000 cloud-to-ground lightning strikes within a 60 km radius of Darwin alone—about three times the amount of lightning that Perth, Western Australia, experiences on average in an entire year.
+On 31 January 2002 an early-morning squall line produced over 5,000 cloud-to-ground lightning strikes within a 60 km radius of Darwin alone—about three times the amount of lightning that Perth experiences on average in an entire year.

 Demographics

 Ancestry and immigration

 Darwin's population changed after the Second World War.
-Darwin, like many other Australian cities, experienced influxes from Europe, with significant numbers of Italians and Greeks during the 1960s and 1970s.
-Darwin also started to experience an influx from other European countries, which included the Dutch, Germans, and many others.
-A significant percentage of Darwin's residents are recent immigrants from Asia, including the peoples of East Timor.
+Like many other Australian cities, Darwin experienced influxes from Europe, with significant numbers of Italians and Greeks during the 1960s and 1970s.
+It also began to experience an influx from other European countries, which included the Dutch, Germans, and many others.
+A significant proportion of Darwin's residents are recent immigrants from Asia, including the peoples of East Timor.

 At the 2016 census, the most commonly nominated ancestries were:

 38.3% of the population at the 2016 census was born overseas.
 The five largest groups of overseas-born were from the Philippines (3.6%), England (3.1%), New Zealand (2.1%), India (2%) and Greece (0.9%).

 8.7% of the population, or 11,960 people, identified as Indigenous Australians (Aboriginal Australians and/or Torres Strait Islanders) in 2016.
 This is the largest proportion of any Australian capital city.